-The purpose of this plant import requirement is to describe the approved method of seed sampling and DNA-based testing for the presence of genetically modified seed for pre-export [and border] testing consignments of seeds imported for sowing into New Zealand.
+The purpose of this Operational Code is to describe the approved method for sampling seed and nursery stock and the DNA testing method for the presence of genetically modified (GM) plant material for imported consignments of seeds for sowing and nursery stock for planting in New Zealand.

-Adherence to the Protocol for Testing for the Presence of Genetically Modified Plant Material (the Protocol) reduces the risk that unapproved genetically modified (GM) plants are imported and grown in the New Zealand environment.
+Adherence to the Protocol for Testing for the Presence of Genetically Modified Plant Material (the Protocol) reduces the likelihood that unapproved GM plants are imported and grown in the New Zealand environment.